vermuz/angularjstudy/README.md

 # Dependency Injection
 - Giving a function an object
-- Rather can creating an object inside a function, you pass it to the function This is bad,
+- Rather can creating an object inside a function, you pass it to the function.

+This is bad,
 ```
 function logPerson() {
 	// Note: logPerson is dependent on variable john